ChristineEC/be-a-dear-volunteer/README.md

 Users can have profiles that consist of a profile picture, classroom to which they belong (relating to a separate classroom model), profile type (student, teacher, or school admin), and alias, which defaults to "Someone".
 The classroom attribute is the most important attribute of the model because it allows teachers to quickly identify on the back end which students they want to validate slots for.
 The superuser changes any teachers' profile type from the default student to "teacher" and then manually gives the teachers various permissions on the admin panel.
 When a teacher later accesses the admin panel, they can sort profiles by homeroom to view the students they are interested in.

 At the moment, profiles are handled entirely on the back end.
-Thanks to being registered as inline with the user model in the users app admin.py file, profile creation is straightforward.
-When a new user is created in the admin panel, or when a previously added user is chosen to view, the fields for the Profile model appear as well, so the superuser can assign the correct profile attributes, such as homeroom, or a profile picture that differs from the default.
+Thanks to being registered as inline with the user model in the admin.py file of the users app, profile creation is straightforward.
+When a new user is created in the admin panel, or when a previously added user is viewed, the fields for the Profile model appear as well, so the superuser can assign the correct profile attributes, such as homeroom, or a profile picture that differs from the default.
 See future enhancements for more about user profiles.